MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ## Setup your XDK product in XDP

-Now that your UWP is created, you are ready to setup your XDK product in XDP.
+Now that your UWP is created, you are ready to setup your XDK product in Xbox Developer Portal (XDP).
 If you do not already have an XDK title, you must create one.